medpaleo/medpaleo.github.io/collections/_papers/2021-07-01-Pradhan_PlosONE.markdown

 journal: Plos ONE
 volume: 16(7)
 pages: e0240957
+---

-excerpt: In this analysis we estimated phylogenetic community structure (PCS) from fossil pollen data and phylogenetic trees.
+In this analysis we estimated phylogenetic community structure (PCS) from fossil pollen data and phylogenetic trees.
 Interstingly, we show that PCS has had an unstable relationship with climate during the last 22000 years.
----